riveted

 Picture

 Is there any step you need to take that you're avoiding?
 Are you waiting until you feel a change before you obey Jesus and get up?
-Are you willing to leave the safety of familiarity and take the risk you've dreamed about?
+Are you willing to leave the safety of familiarity and step out despite the risk?
 You can wait, but what if He’s waiting on you?
 Like Peter walking on water, the miracle we hope for usually happens once we take a step.

 The one thing the paralytic wants to do, he can't.
 Yet it's what Jesus asks him to do.
 Get up.